Interstellar dust production, destruction and effects of dust depletion in galaxies: Chemical Evolution Modelling of Interstellar Dust

 \subsubsection{Dust in Asymptotic Branch Stars}

+The synthesis of dust in a suitable environment is known to proceed in two different steps: the nucleation and the condensation \cite{cherchneff2009,sarangi2013}.
+As historical note, the earliest approach to model dust creation in SN ejecta was based on the ‘Classical Nucleation Theory’ formalism, developed using the popular ‘liquid-drop model’, useful to study water droplets in the Earth’s atmosphere \cite{feder1966}.

-In low and intermediate mass stars (LIMS, i. e. stars with mass $0.8~M_{\odot} \le m \le 8~M_{\odot}$), dust is produced during the Asymptotic Giant Branch (AGB) phase \cite{ferrarotti2006,dellagli2017}.
+In low and intermediate mass stars (LIMS, i.e., stars with mass $0.8~M_{\odot} \le m \le 8~M_{\odot}$), dust is produced during the Asymptotic Giant Branch (AGB) phase \cite{ferrarotti2006,dellagli2017}.
 Single stars with initial masses in this range evolve through the AGB after the core helium burning phase.
-The cold envelope of AGB stars is a good environment in which nucleation and condensation \footnote{The sysnthesis of dust in a suitable environment is known to proceed in two different steps: the nucleation and the condensation \cite{cherchneff2009,sarangi2013}.
-As hystorical note, the earliest approach to model dust creation in SN ejecta was based on the 'Classical Nucleation Theory' formalism, developed using the popular ‘liquid-drop model’, useful to study water droplets in the Earth’s atmosphere \cite{feder1966}.} of heavy elements in refractory {\it seeds}, or cores, can occur.
+The cold envelope of AGB stars is a good environment in which nucleation and condensation of heavy elements in refractory {\it seeds}, or cores, can occur.

 The total amount of dust produced in the previous evolutionary phase of LIMS, the Main Sequence, is negligible, mostly because of the low amount of ejected material and because the physical conditions of their winds do not favor its formation.
 In the AGB phase, LIMS undergo a phase of thermal pulses after exhausting helium in their cores.
 During this phase nuclear fusion of helium and hydrogen takes place in two distinct shells layered above a degenerate core.

 Two primary processes can alter the surface chemical composition during this evolutionary stage: hot bottom burning (HBB) and the third dredge-up (TDU) HBB occurs in more massive AGB stars and involves proton-capture nucleosynthesis at the base of the convective envelope \cite{dicriscienzo2013}.
 TDU, on the other hand, takes place when the convective envelope penetrates inward following each thermal pulse, reaching deeper layers that have undergone $3\alpha$ reactions and are rich in carbon and oxygen.
 These two mechanisms modify surface abundances in distinct ways.
 TDU generally increases the levels of carbon—and to a lesser extent, oxygen—at the stellar surface.
 In contrast, HBB reflects the outcomes of proton-capture reactions and its impact depends on the operating temperature.
 The combination of significant mass loss and low surface temperatures, typical of the extended, low-density envelopes of AGB stars, creates an environment conducive to dust formation, as gas-phase molecules condense into solid particles in the stellar winds.